-Eligible applicants (see below) will be able to apply for up to \$250,000 to provide funding for the development of functional, inclusive and fit-for-purpose female friendly sport facilities that meet the current and future needs of women and girls of the South Australian community.
+Eligible applicants (see below) will be able to apply for up to \$250,000 to provide funding for the development of functional, inclusive and fit-for-purpose female friendly football facilities that meet the current and future needs of women and girls of the South Australian community.

-Councils are eligible to apply for a maximum of \$500,000.
+Football SA and councils are eligible to apply for a maximum of \$500,000.